bschreck/lil-neuron/README.md

  1. Come up with the first few phrases
  2. Run the trained model without backprop to generate the rest of the song.
 Model stops at end-of-song symbol

+# To Tokenize Corpus

+Ensure you set the CLASSPATH environment variable to the stanford-postagger.jar

+    export CLASSPATH=stanford-postagger-2015-12-09/stanford-postagger.jar